 In most marketing, ROI is about ‘spend over return’.
 With SEO, it’s about ‘activities over return’.

 The most successful companies are able to execute fast.
 They measure how long it takes to implement an SEO recommendation.
 They measure how long it takes to go from a content brief to a published page.
 The faster you cycle, the more you can test and get done — increasing your impact.

-Measure how long it takes for your team to act.
-Ask them what stops them from moving faster.
+Measure how long it takes for your team to take action.
+Ask them what prevents them from acting faster.
 We often see legacy processes — such as a legal department process from 2005 — slow teams and keep companies from becoming market leaders.

 Reach in for Wisdom, Not out

 Your company is full of experts.
 People who know your business and your space better than anyone else in the world.
-Yet companies go to agencies to create their content.
+Nevertheless, companies go to agencies to create their content.
 Why?

-Once you identify the top problems your customers are searching for, find the experts inside your organization and mine their knowledge.
+Once you have identified the top issues your customers are searching for, find the experts within your organization and gain their knowledge.
 Make it easy for them to get involved in the content process.
-Their specialized knowledge is what will enable you to win in your market.
+It’s your specific knowledge that enables you to win in your market.

 Great Marketing Helps People (and Makes Money)

-Don’t forget that ultimately, search is about helping people.
-Your company has great wisdom and your content is your outlet to share that with your customers.
-When you provide the answers, you are the one they trust.
+Remember that ultimately, search is about helping people.
+Your company has great wisdom, and your content is your outlet to share it with your customers.
+If you give the answers, you are the one they trust.
 And we only want to spend money with companies we trust.